 MCTs are a particular type of dietary fat.
-Fat itself is the term lay-term we use for a triglyceride.
+Fat itself is the lay-term we use for a triglyceride.
 A triglyceride consists of a glycerol backbone with three fatty acids attached to it.
 Dietary fats that we eat are almost always triglycerides, but most contain long fatty-acid chains (greater than 12 carbons in length).
-MCTs are rarer in the diet and are found in small amounts in dairy foods and in palm and coconut oils.
+MCTs are rare in the diet and are found in small amounts in dairy foods and in palm and coconut oils.
 Coconut oils are especially rich in a medium-chain fatty acid (MCFA) called lauric acid that is 12 carbons in length.
-The other MCFAs are fatty acids comprised of 6-10 carbons in chain.
-These MCTs are: caproic (C6), caprylic (C8), and capric (C10) acids.1
+The other MCFAs are fatty acids comprised of 6-10 carbons in chain length.
+These MCTs are caproic (C6), caprylic (C8), and capric (C10) acids.1

-Long chain fats, which include most the dietary fats that we eat, require the action of bile and phospholipids in the gut to break up the fat into smaller packets for digestion and once they have been absorbed into the intestinal wall they are bundled up into chylomicrons (a protein transport molecule) so that they can be delivered to the body via the lymphatic system.
+Long chain fats, which include most of the dietary fats that we eat, require the action of bile and phospholipids in the gut to break up the fat into smaller packets for digestion.
+Once they have been absorbed into the intestinal wall, they are bundled up into chylomicrons (a protein transport molecule) so that they can be delivered to the body via the lymphatic system.
 MCTs do not require the actions of bile, and rather than the standard absorption and transport pathways, they are instead transported directly to the liver for conversion into bio-available ketone fuels.
-Early animal studies demonstrated the ketogenic (ketone producing) effect of MCTs and indicated an approximately nine-fold increase in ketone body production after ingestion of MCT versus LCT2, 3 and it is well known that MCTs promote both an immediate boost in ketones and encourage the creation of ketones from other fat types in both animals2, 3 and in humans4.
+Early animal studies have demonstrated the ketogenic (ketone producing) effect of MCTs and indicated an approximately nine-fold increase in ketone body production after ingestion of MCT versus LCT,2,3 and it is well known that MCTs promote both an immediate boost in ketones and encourage the creation of ketones from other fat types in both animals2,3 and in humans.4

 What are Ketone Bodies?